kif/opencl_intro/1_Basics/index.rst

 Some remarks on kernels code :

 * A kernel has no return value (``void`` function)
-* A kernel cannot call another kernel
+* A kernel cannot call another kernel (in OpenCL v1)
 * Always check array bounds inside kernels !

 .. notes: